LazyJoshua/rails-demo/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.7.6

-* System dependencies
+* System dependencies rails 6.1.7

 * Configuration